See the Published Works of Dr. Jason P. Theriot

 A History of Cenac Towing Company

 Cenac Towing Company is one of the great American success stories in the history of the marine industry.
 For three generations, the family-run company became the premier towing and barge transportation carrier for the oil and gas industry.
 Jason Theriot’s new book published by UL Press captures the legacy of this Louisiana-based towing company and honors the people who built it.

 Great Game Paradise: A History of Vermilion Corporation

 Great Game Paradise is an in-depth history of a vast, bountiful marshland under private land management during a century of enormous change along Louisiana’s now threatened coast.
 As stewards of a 125,000-acre tract of prime marsh habitat, Vermilion Corporation and its predecessors have since the 1920s perpetuated the sport of duck hunting through a relentless pursuit of land conservation, sustainable development, and environmental restoration.
-As one of the largest privately managed wetlands in the state, this story represents a microcosm of the history of the Louisiana Gulf Coast—its resources, its culture, and its lure and its peril.

 American Energy, Imperiled Coast: Oil and Gas Development in Louisiana's Wetlands

 American Energy, Imperiled Coast explores the tension between oil and gas development and the land-loss crisis in coastal Louisiana.
 Theriot's book offers an engaging analysis of both the impressive, albeit ecologically destructive, engineering feats that characterized energy development in the region in the last century and the mounting environmental problems that threaten south Louisiana’s communities, culture, and “working” coast.